RHESGroup/aftab-cfi-pla/README.md

 full support for the base integer instruction set (RV32I) and multiplication instruction set extension (RV32M).
 It implements a subset of the 1.9 privileged specification.

+This version contains modification with respect to the original release ( at https://github.com/RHESGroup/aftab ).
+Modifications were done in order to support the CFI protection framework PROLEPSIS™ ( https://github.com/RHESGroup/prolepsis ).
+Applications have been added from the Embench IoT project ( https://github.com/embench/embench-iot ), and have been used for benchmarking the protection offered by the framework.

+All the experimental data are reported under the folder `/doc`.

 ## Documentation and Requirements